Introduction

 Leap years add complexity to date calculations.
 A leap year occurs every 4 years, adding February 29 to the

 Understanding these calendar mechanics reinforces the broader task of linking past milestones to present realities.
 The aftermath of the First World War reshaped political boundaries, spurred economic experimentation, and ignited cultural revolutions that defined the 1920s.
-So the optimism of that decade—exemplified by daring artistic movements, the spread of radio, and the proliferation of consumer goods—laid a foundation for the technological acceleration seen in later eras, from the automobile to the internet.
+In real terms, the optimism of that decade—exemplified by daring artistic movements, the spread of radio, and the proliferation of consumer goods—laid a foundation for the technological acceleration seen in later eras, from the automobile to the internet.
 By recognizing that the same calendar we use today was already in place in 1923, we can trace a continuous line from the legislative debates of the League of Nations to the global governance structures that govern digital communication now.